vishandi/tp/docs/UserGuide.md

 ### Viewing a person : `viewSchedule`

 Views the specified person's Schedule from UniGenda.
+You can see the person's upcoming schedule for the following week starting **now**, and the list of the person's schedule.

 Format: `viewSchedule INDEX`